neurusL/_programming/ALG/01_search_space_02.md

 The hairy details on boundaries require careful reasoning, see comments in between lines.

 Here're some templates of binary search on 1d array:
-1. search for element in array
+1. search for an element in array
 ```python
     def binary_search(self, nums: List[int], target: int) -> int:
         # requires(is_sorted(nums))